Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Operating AMoD Systems

 \subsubsection{Reproducibility considerations}

-Operational constraints are central to the applicability of \gls{abk:amod} control methods, yet they are often under-specified or inconsistently communicated in published work.
-These operational constraints provide important information about the scenario of interest and the reality gap of the proposed methods.
-When defining operations, there should be a clear specification of which constraints are considered and how they are encoded in the problem formulation.
-Among the operation constraints, charging is usually clarified, as it indicates a specific focus on the system involved \glspl{abk:ev}, but the constraints on the size of the fleet and the parking space are often less transparent.
-Although they can be inferred from the method used to solve the problem, clearly stating them in the problem definition significantly aids in the comprehension of the work.
-Even when these constraints are implicit in the modeling or optimization framework, making them explicit improves clarity and allows other researchers to reproduce and benchmark results.
+Operational constraints are central to the applicability of \gls{abk:amod} control methods but are often under-specified or inconsistently communicated.
+They encode both the scenario of interest and the reality gap of a proposed approach, and should therefore be clearly listed and tied to their mathematical encoding.
+While charging constraints are usually explicit, signaling a focus on \glspl{abk:ev}, constraints on fleet size and parking are often less transparent and left to be inferred from the solution method.
+Explicitly stating all such constraints, even when they are implicit in the modeling or optimization framework, greatly improves clarity, reproducibility, and the ability to benchmark results.